Explainer: What's at stake in the Philippines election?

 Register now for FREE unlimited access to Reuters.com

-May 6 (Reuters) - A two-horse race for the Philippine presidency has emerged ahead of Monday's election between incumbent Vice President Leni Robredo and Ferdinand Marcos Jr, the son of a notorious dictator whose 20-year rule ended in a 1986 uprising.
+May 9 (Reuters) - The Philippines holds an election on Monday for a new president, pitting incumbent Vice President Leni Robredo against Ferdinand Marcos Jr, the son of a notorious dictator whose 20-year rule ended in a 1986 uprising.

 Register now for FREE unlimited access to Reuters.com

+She has pledged to improve social welfare, such as unemployment benefits and family support.

-However, a Robredo presidency would likely suffer turbulence.
+However, a Robredo presidency would probably run into turbulence.
 She has already been a prime target for hate and disinformation campaigns as a vice president who dared to challenge Duterte.

-Neither candidate will advocate a significant economic restructuring and both have promised to prioritise pandemic recovery and could target investment reforms, like cutting red tape.
+Neither candidate will advocate a significant economic restructuring, though both have promised to prioritise pandemic recovery and could target investment reforms, such as cutting red tape.

-Robredo has pledged to increase investment in climate change adaptation, level the playing field for businesses and promote public-private partnerships.
+Robredo has pledged to increase investment to tackle climate change, level the playing field for business and promote public-private partnerships.

-Marcos has revealed very little about policy and has steered clear of presidential debates and tricky media interviews, focusing his campaign on a simple but ambiguous message of unity.
-Continuity from Duterte is expected, including on major infrastructure projects.
+Marcos has revealed very little about policy and has steered clear of presidential debates and tricky media interviews, focusing on a simple but ambiguous message of unity.
+Continuity with Duterte is expected, for example on key infrastructure projects.

-Some economic risk consultants have noted a higher chance of corruption and nepotism under a Marcos presidency, however, and the scope for score-settling and retaliation against businesses linked to the family's opponents.
+Some economic risk consultants have seen a higher chance of corruption and nepotism under a Marcos presidency, however, and the scope for score-settling and retaliation against businesses linked to the family's opponents.

-The Philippines' longstanding ties to former colonial power the United States are unlikely to be threatened by either candidate, having remained steadfast throughout Duterte's years of very public hostility towards Washington.
+The Philippines' longstanding ties to former colonial power the United States are unlikely to be threatened by either candidate, having been steady through Duterte's years of very public hostility towards Washington.

-The defence alliance is crucial for the Philippines' internal security and military capability, and preserving it is vital for a president's relationship with the armed forces.
+The defence alliance is crucial for internal security and military capability, and preserving it is vital for a Philippine president's relationship with the armed forces.

 Marcos is seen as the candidate closer to China and could benefit from its business interests.
-He is in favour of a bilateral approach to China, which suits Beijing better but will frustrate advocates of a multilateral approach, which Robredo would likely pursue.
+He favours a two-way approach that better suits Beijing but will frustrate advocates of the multilateral approach Robredo is likely to pursue.

 Marcos has been pragmatic in recognising the Philippines is no match militarily, so a tough stance should not be expected.
 Robredo would oppose Chinese provocations, and remind Beijing that an international arbitral court ruling in 2016 invalidated most of its South China Sea claims.